-Pictured above: Xometry-manufactured sheet metal parts assembled into an all-in-one electronics housing, stable landing strip, and shell for the drone
+Xometry-manufactured sheet metal parts assembled into an all-in-one electronics housing, stable landing strip, and shell for the drone.

 Xometry manufactured the DroneHome shell with precision tolerances to protect internal hardware against weather damage.
 More importantly, the precise and fitted sheet metal shell allows the base station to function without hindrance.
 Since the robotic is programmed to move in a coordinated path, Xometry’s ability to fabricate repeatable parts within tolerance allows DroneHome to extract and replace drone batteries without fail.

-Pictured above: the robotic arm that allows a quick drone battery change
+The robotic arm that allows a quick drone battery change.

 Rapid, continuous growth is crucial for emerging startup Asylon, which means there is little room for costly supply chain failures.
 Siu says creating prototype and end-use parts with Xometry helps them reduce their burn rate and meet crucial delivery deadlines.